sapphiredev/cli/README.md

 ```
 `category` is the category of that template, CLI uses it to know where to create the component by finding that category's location from the `locations` field in `.sapphirerc.json`.
 You can create your own categories.
 Default categories are: `commands`, `listeners`, `arguments`, `preconditions`.
 This example uses the `commands` category.

-- Now we add the seperator.
+- Now we add the separator.
 ```
 {
   "category": "commands"